PowerBI.tips

 We are going to kick this blog off with a simple example of how to load data from excel into Power BI Desktop.

 Note: I’m a firm believer of always understanding your data.
 If you are receiving data files or extracts from an automated system or from an individual, trust me it will make a difference.
 So, make sure you understand the source of the data and how the structure of your data may change over time.
-For example, you have have a column that has both text values and number values; or the data may add additional columns in the future.
+For example, you may have a column that has both text values and number values; or the data may add additional columns in the future.
 Thus, the data load into Power BI Desktop (PBID) will need to be flexible.

 Lets start off with some simple data in excel: